PUBLIC NOTICE

 Active Burning Restrictions:

-- the open burning of material concurrently in 2 piles each not exceeding 2 m in height and 3 m in width; or
+a) burns material in one pile not exceeding 2 m in height and 3 m in width,

-- burning stubble or grass over an area greater than 0.2 hectares.
+d) stubble or grass over an area exceeding 0.2 ha.

 Also prohibited are the activities listed below (Wildfire Act, Section 12):